agroclim-huaraz/agroclim-huaraz-website/_i18n/en/live.md

  *Daily cycle of precipitation for all periods without data gaps, displaying a clear cycle as well a significant differences along the transect.*

+Data available on acinn-data soon.
+In the meantime, contact [Fabien Maussion](https://fabienmaussion.info) for data access.